callstack/linaria/CONTRIBUTING.md

 ### Linting and tests

-We use `flow` for type checking, `eslint` with `prettier` for linting and formatting the code, and `jest` for testing.
+We use `eslint` with `prettier` for linting and formatting the code, and `jest` for testing.
 Our pre-commit hooks verify that the linter and tests pass when commiting.
 You can also run the following commands manually:

-* `yarn flow`: run flow on all files.
-* `yarn typescript`: run tests for typescript definitions.
+* `pnpm typecheck`: run tests for typescript definitions.
-* `yarn lint`: lint files with eslint and prettier.
+* `pnpm lint`: lint files with eslint and prettier.
-* `yarn test`: run unit tests with jest.
+* `pnpm test`: run unit tests with jest.
-* `yarn test:integration`: run integration tests with jest and puppeteer.

 ### Sending a pull request

 When you're sending a pull request:

 * Prefer small pull requests focused on one change.
-* Verify that `flow`, `eslint` and all tests are passing.
+* Verify that `eslint` and all tests are passing.
 * Preview the documentation to make sure it looks good.
 * Follow the pull request template when opening a pull request.